MicroStrategy/rest-api-docs/docs/common-workflows/analytics/manage-reports/manage-incremental-refresh-report/manage-incremental-refresh-report.md

 You can try these workflows with [REST API Playground](https://www.postman.com/microstrategysdk/workspace/microstrategy-rest-api/folder/16131298-bc4cbadd-29e6-4426-85ff-30bcc0f20d60?ctx=documentation).

-Learn more about MicroStrategy REST API Playground [here](/docs/getting-started/playground.md).
+Learn more about Strategy REST API Playground [here](/docs/getting-started/playground.md).

 :::

-Starting in MicroStrategy 2021 Update 6, you can use REST API requests retrieve, create, and update the Incremental Refresh Report (IRR) objects through the Modeling service.
+Starting in Strategy 2021 Update 6, you can use REST API requests retrieve, create, and update the Incremental Refresh Report (IRR) objects through the Modeling service.

 - [Retrieve an IRR definition](retrieve-an-irr-definition.md)
 - [Create an IRR](create-an-irr.md)